SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 A response template contains the necessary information to extract data values from a platform REST API call response which is then sent back to the client in a CSV data format.

-To add a new response navigate to the Response tab in your desired SmartREST template and click on **Add response**.
+To add a new response navigate to the "Response" tab in your desired SmartREST template and click **Add response**.
 Complete the following fields:

 ![Response](/guides/users-guide/DeviceManagement/DevMgmt_TemplateResponse.png)